top of page

 Jesse A Reese

-In 2017, work relocated Jesse to southern Virginia, where he has been an elementary art teacher for the last 7 years.
-Supported by an idea that all students should see their teachers create, to witness their own struggles and successes, Jesse continues honing his skills working alongside his students.
-This constant state of creation led to Jesse enrolling at Savannah College of Art and Design and pursuing his MFA in Illustration.
-Jesse has also become a frequent artist vendor at several regional comic conventions and has exhibited his work at the Charles H. Taylor Visual Art Center’s juried Artists Who Teach exhibitions, as well as in Art&Color365’s Spring 2024 edition.
+Supported by an idea that all students should see adults pursuing their passions, to see adults willing to create, to witness their own struggles and successes, Jesse earned his MFA alongside his students while teaching full time.
+Jesse has also become a frequent artist vendor at several regional comic conventions and has exhibited his work at both the 2025 and 2026 Internation Design Awards, in the 3x3 Annual 22, the 2025 edition of SCAD’s Illustrious, in both the Art&Color365’s Spring 2024 editions, and in the Charles H. Taylor Visual Art Center’s juried Artists Who Teach exhibitions.

 Statement